Guides

 What is RabbitMQ?

 RabbitMQ is an open-source message broker software that implements the Advanced Message Queuing Protocol (AMQP).
-This middleware is a popular, reliable, and scalable platform for building realtime applications.
+This middleware is a popular, reliable, scalable platform for building realtime applications.

 RabbitMQ acts as a mediator between producers of messages and consumers who receive and process those messages.
 It facilitates the communication between different components of an application by enabling asynchronous messaging and decoupling the sender and receiver.